sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 }
 ```

 Will also return a cookie, when strategy is set to `cookie` or `hybrid`.
-Save the response token in the client somewhere when you're using the `header` strategy.
+Save the response token on the client somewhere when you're using the `header` strategy.

 #### Logout